yuvalmGS/gigaspaces-wiki-jekyll/xap100/global-http-session-sharing.markdown

 - **Application elasticity** - Support **session replication** across different App/Web applications located within the same or different data-centers/clouds allowing the application to scale dynamically without any downtime.

-- **Unlimited number of sessions and concurrent users** support - Sub-millisecond session data access by using GigaSpaces In-Memory-Data-Grid.
+- **Unlimited number of sessions and concurrent users** support - Sub-millisecond session data access by using XAP In-Memory-Data-Grid.

-- **Session replication over the WAN** support - Utilizing GigaSpaces Multi-Site Replication over the WAN technology.
+- **Session replication over the WAN** support - Utilizing XAP Multi-Site Replication over the WAN technology.

 - HTTP Session **data access scalability** - Session data can utilize any of the supported In-Memory-Data-Grid topologies ; replicated , partitioned , with and without local cache.